51 Movies About Aliens You Need To Watch Now

 The Thing

 John Carpenter's "The Thing" puts the creative limits of practical effects to the test.
-This horror film revolves around a microscopic alien organism that infects living beings and assimilates them by making alien copies of the host's cells.
+This horror film revolves around an alien organism that infects living beings and assimilates them by making alien copies of the host's cells.
 Once a being is taken over by the alien invader, the alien is in full control and can even violently shapeshift its host by stretching, twisting, and molding the flesh of its new body at will.

-This alien being is unleashed upon a crew of researchers at a remote American outpost in Antarctica.
+This creature is unleashed upon a crew of researchers at a remote American outpost in Antarctica.
 As the crew finds that the alien is killing them one by one, they attempt to study it and learn how it works.
 Palpable tension grips the film as the characters learn that they can't trust each other, as anyone of them could be an alien.

 The transformation processes of the creature are grotesque yet fascinating.
 Flesh rips, twists, and stretches to form some of these most terrifying organisms from human flesh imaginable.
 "The Thing" is a thrilling alien horror film no fan of the genre should miss out on.